 In this section, we overview the access protocol and discuss its bandwidth efficiency and fairness properties.
 Our scheme consists of a single head end and of access nodes.
 The head end issues permits to all access nodes on the network.
 The nodes share a single wavelength and transmit only when they receive, from the head node, the authorization to transmit.
 The data is collected in the following way: there exists a route, starting at the head end, that traverses all the nodes in a given order once and then traverses the nodes again, but in the reverse order, and terminates at the head end after having collected all the data in one round.
 The combination of these two traversals of the nodes, during which data from those nodes is collected, we refer to as the collection route.
-Figure 4 shows a schematic of the setup we consider.
-In the next section, we detail how to select such a route in a way that allows us to perform recovery.
-We also describe how data is distributed in a manner that is robust to failures.
-For the remainder of this section, we simply assume that we have a collection route, without regard to how the ordering on the collection route is established.
+Fig. 4 shows a schematic of the setup we consider.

 Bandwidth efficiency and fairness are of concern in access networks.
-In particular, while packetized access is desirable from the point of view of flexibility and compatibility with standard protocols such as TCP/IP, it may be detrimental to efficient use of bandwidth.
+In particular, while packetized access is desirable from the point of view of flexibility and compatibility with standard protocols such as transmission control protocol/Internet protocol (TCP/IP), it may be detrimental to efficient use of bandwidth.
 Moreover, while path protection and link restoration require the use of excess bandwidth beyond that used for primary communications, we want to be parsimonious in the use of bandwidth devoted to protection and recovery.
-In this section we address several issues relating to bandwidth efficiency and fairness.
+In this section, we address several issues relating to bandwidth efficiency and fairness.
 First, we address the issue of wavelength allocation.
 Our scheme requires at most two wavelengths (bidirectional) over the whole network.
-These two wavelengths may be carried on different pairs of fibers (for a 4-fiber system) or may be carried over a single pair of fibers (for a 2-fiber system).
+These two wavelengths may be carried on different pairs of fibers (for a four-fiber system) or may be carried over a single pair of fibers (for a two-fiber system).
 Through judicious selection of fibers, we may not need to use two wavelengths (bidirectional) over all links.

 The second issue we discuss is that of fair provisioning through a simple reservation scheme.
 Our reservation scheme relies on the fact that the head node, in an unpruned scenario, is both the originating and the terminal point of the collection portion of the route.
 The fact that each node sees the traffic at least twice is an important fact in the treatment of our last issue, that of the efficient use of capacity.
-The efficient use of capacity in our scheme differs from that of other schemes in the following way: while most schemes are concerned with making use of unreserved bandwidth, we propose to make use of both unreserved bandwidth and of reserved bandwidth that was not used.
+The efficient use of capacity in our scheme stems from making use of unreserved bandwidth, we propose to make use of both unreserved bandwidth and of reserved bandwidth that was not used.
 We describe a way for achieving utilization of unreserved and unused reserved bandwidth and discuss some means of insuring some measure of fairness.

-The re-use of unused slots is a feature of other folded bus schemes such as DQDB and CRMA [SS94b] and has been discussed in the context of optical access in [KSBS98].
+The reuse of unused slots is a feature of other folded bus schemes such as DQDB and CRMA [66] and has been discussed in the context of optical access in [35].